ttangt/DiabetesPredict/README.md

 }
 ```

-- Go to project setting, create a application and copy and paste the firebaseConfig dict from your application to your config.json
+- Go to project setting, create an application.
+Copy and paste the firebaseConfig from your application config to your config.json

 - config.json
 ```